M4A to WAV: How to Convert and Why

 This is the most important thing to understand: converting M4A to WAV does not improve audio quality.

 The AAC codec inside your M4A file is lossy.
-It discarded audio data when the original encoding happened.
+It discarded audio data when the original encoding happened — frequencies it judged inaudible, low-amplitude content masked by louder sounds, certain stereo information.
 That data is permanently gone.
 Converting to WAV creates a larger file — a lossless container — but the content inside is the decoded AAC audio, not a restored original.

 You can think of it like this: if someone gave you a photocopy of a photograph and you scanned it at high resolution, you would have a large, high-resolution scan of a photocopy.
-The original photograph quality is not restored.
+The original photograph quality is not restored, just preserved at the photocopy's level.

 How to Convert M4A to WAV with AudioUtils